 Since it's predominantly a beach destination, you wouldn’t necessarily expect the Algarve to have much in the way of good hiking trails.
 In reality, though, there’s an abundance of good walking in the region, for those of all fitness levels.

-Load Up on History
+Load up on History

 The Romans had a big impact on the region, and the easiest way to get a taste of what they left behind is at the municipal museum in Faro.
-There, you’ll find some high-quality mosaics, busts of various emperors, plus plenty of other artefacts from daily life.
+There, you’ll find some high-quality mosaics, busts of various emperors, plus plenty of other artifacts from daily life.

-Other notable examples of Roman architecture include a bridge in Lagos, and ruined villas in Vilamoura and Estói; the latter is particularly interesting, as it was an opulent residence that included a temple, wine press, mausoleums, and more.
+Other notable examples of Roman architecture include a bridge in Lagos and ruined villas in Vilamoura and Estoi.
+The latter is particularly interesting, as it was an opulent residence that included a temple, wine press, mausoleums, and more.

 If you’re more interested in Moorish history, put a trip to Silves at the top of your activity list.
-The impressive Silves Castle, built in eleventh century, towers over... the town from a strategic hilltop position.
-Entry is a bargain, at under three euros, with a well-maintained garden and walls that can be walked around on all four sides.Continue to 5 of 5 below.
+The impressive Silves Castle, built in the 11th century, towers over the town from a strategic hilltop position.
+Entry is a bargain with a well-maintained garden and walls that can be walked around on all four sides.

 Head for the Hills

 Drive into the interior of the region, and you’ll find yourself quickly gaining elevation.
-Two ranges of hills give a very different feel to this part of the Algarve, all tiny villages and undulating forest paths, rather than sandy beaches and towering apartment blocks.
+Two ranges of hills give a very different feel to this part of the Algarve: all tiny villages and undulating forest paths, rather than sandy beaches and towering apartment blocks.

 The largest town in the area, Monchique, makes a great base.
 High in the hills, along (as usual in this part of the world) a very winding road, it’s full of steep, narrow streets to explore, and is well-known for its chouriço sausages.
 As with much of the rest of Portugal, meat-eaters are in for a treat.

 From there, it’s all about the mountain walks.
-The Via Algarviana mentioned earlier passes right through Monchique, and it’s five miles from there to Foia, the highest point in the Algarve.
+The Via Algarviana mentioned earlier passes right through Monchique, and it’s five miles from there to Foia, which is the highest point in the Algarve.
 Those who enjoy a challenge, and the sound of their own labored breathing, can do the round trip, while those who prefer an easier stroll can take a taxi to the peak and enjoy the downhill walk back to town.

-Either way, on a clear day,... you can see all the way to the Atlantic Ocean, a view that even the abundant radio masts at the summit can’t diminish.
+Either way, on a clear day, you can see all the way to the Atlantic Ocean, a view that even the abundant radio masts at the summit can’t diminish.